nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	![](media/45.png)

-	* Select the latest build from the drop-down.
+	* Select the latest build from the drop-down, if it doesn't automatically populate.
 You will see that deployment to the "Dev" environment is set to automatic, meaning that it will run the tasks for the "Dev" environment immediately after creating the release.
 	Click "Create" to start the release.

 	![](media/46.png)